 We cannot carry on allowing these groups and individuals to freely advocate their dangerous and destructive message.
 The Government has a duty to demonstrate that ‘enough is enough’ is more than an empty slogan, by taking robust steps to stamp out extremist Islamist groups.

-The Henry Jackson Society’s Executive Director Alan Mendoza, stated:
+The Henry Jackson Society’s Executive Director Dr Alan Mendoza said:

 “Confirmation of the attackers’ identities confirms what was always likely to be true – that those responsible for the past weekend’s atrocities were integrated within a continuum of extremist thought.

 “Though the security services will always do their best to find attackers before they strike, preventing future attacks demands that the government stamp out non-violent extremist so that those who wish us harm have no place to hide.”